DinisCruz/Book__Deb__Taking_Control/manuscript/chapter21.md

 ### Prebiotics, Probiotics, and the Gut Microbiome

 Emerging research shows that the gut microbiome—the vast community of bacteria, fungi, and other microorganisms in the digestive tract—plays a vital role in immune regulation, inflammation control, and even how well cancer treatments work.
-For cancer patients, maintaining a healthy microbiome through prebiotics (which feed beneficial bacteria) and probiotics (which replenish them) can strengthen resilience, improve treatment tolerance, and support overall healing.
+For cancer patients, maintaining a healthy microbiome through a diverse and brightly colored diet as well as prebiotics (which feed beneficial bacteria) and probiotics (which replenish them) can strengthen resilience, improve treatment tolerance, and support overall healing.

 **Why the Gut Microbiome Matters for Cancer Patients:**